Rurumiau-Mo/Talk-To-Me/README.md

 # Talk-To-Me
 A Foundry VTT Module to allow the DM to trigger (manually and with tiles) chat bubbles.
+For D&D5E.

 Talk To Me is a utility module for Foundry Virtual Tabletop v14 that allows Game Masters to create immersive NPC dialogue using speech bubbles, RollTables, and trigger tiles.

-Designed to work alongside Monk's Active Tile Triggers, Talk To Me makes it easy to create NPC interactions without writing JavaScript.

-Features
+Working alongside Monk's Active Tile Triggers and Tagger, Talk To Me allows GM's to trigger on screen dialogue with tiles and pan to speakers to allow you to manage important hooks and plot points.

+Features:

-💬 Display speech bubbles above NPCs
+Display speech bubbles above NPCs

-🎲 Pull dialogue directly from RollTables
+Pull dialogue directly from RollTables

-🗺️ Create trigger tiles that automatically play NPC dialogue
+Create trigger tiles that automatically play NPC dialogue

-🎭 Select any token on the current scene as the speaker
+Select any token on the current scene as the speaker

-🔍 Optional camera pan/zoom to the speaking NPC
+Optional camera pan/zoom to the speaking NPC

-💻 Generate macros for quick access
+Generate macros for quick access

+Tiles for: Lighting, Global Lighting, Traps, Teleport, and Tile Reset

-🎨 Native Foundry VTT v14 interface
+Native Foundry VTT v14 interface

 ### Requirements
 Foundry Virtual Tabletop Version 14